Rates, discounts and monetary transactions

 150

-Final settlement clause in the event of death.
+Final set-off clause in case of decease.
 Spouses/Partners

 150

-Final settlement clause in the event of divorce.
+Final set-off clause in case of divorce.
 Spouses/Partners

 150

-Recording more private contributions into one's own home.
+Capture more contribution of private funds in your own home.
 Cohabitants/Spouses/Partners

 250